-6.4.2 Calculating the Parental Income Test Result (using the family pool)
+6.4.2 Calculating the Parental Income Test reduction amount (using the family pool)

-If the applicant is entitled to a Waiver of the Parental Income Test (under section 6.10) then the Parental Income Test Result is Nil.
+If the applicant is entitled to a Waiver of the Parental Income Test (under section 6.10) then the Parental Income Test reduction amount is NiI.

-If combined parental income exceeds the Parental Income Test Free Area and the applicant is not entitled to a Waiver of the Parental Income Test (under section 6.10) then the Parental Income Test Result must be calculated.
+If combined parental income exceeds the Parental Income Test Free Area and the applicant is not entitled to a Waiver of the Parental Income Test (under section 6.10) then the Parental Income Test reduction amount must be calculated.